TysonNgo/concat-random-audio-files/README.md

-    "in_dir": "", // the directory (and all sub directories in said directory) to get the random audio files from "length_in_seconds": 600, // length of the concatenated file "number_of_random_files": 10, // number of files that will be saved to out_dir "extension": "mp3"
+    "in_dir": "", // the directory (and all sub directories in said directory) to get the random audio files from "length_in_seconds": 600, // length of the concatenated file "number_of_random_files": 10, // number of files that will be saved to out_dir "number_of_concurrent_ffmpeg_processes": 5, // maximum number of ffmpeg processes that will run concurrently "extension": "mp3"
 }
 ```